 As if that wasn’t enough, DISH also offers wireless receivers, Bluetooth audio and remote locators: all services you will not find at Charter Cable.
 If you’re comparing the technology of these two television providers, DISH Network comes out on top every time.

 Value is a combination of channels, features and cost.
 DISH Network blows Charter out of the water in every category.

 Now let’s look at the price.
-DISH Network offers a two-year price guarantee; this means the TV price you pay the first month is the same TV price you pay on the last month.
+DISH Network offers a two-year price guarantee; this means the TV price you pay the first month is the same TV price you pay for two full years.
 Charter operates on a scaling billing system.
 This means that you pay one fee for the first 12 months but on the 13th month the rate goes up.
 On top of that, Charter charges fees for your first TV receiver and local channels; DISH offers those things free of charge.
 When you add up the costs of a full 24-month contract, DISH Network clearly has the better value with an average savings of of $553 over Charter.